goruganthuv/java-coding-example/README.md

 A user can just edit the customer.xml file anytime they want and change it.
 This program detects the change and logs what changed to changelog.json.

 ### The following libraries have been used:
+* Java NIO2 for polling filesystem for file change events
 * JAXB: For converting XML file data into object list that can be compared between files
 * Apache Sling JSON: For writing JSON log files